Hackingzone/airgeddon/CONTRIBUTING.md

 ## Beta Testers

-1. Download the master version or the beta testing version from the development branch called [dev].
+1. Download the master version or the beta testing version from the development branch called [Dev].
 Temporary branches may be existing for specific features that can be tested too.
-2. Report any issues or bugs by mail [v1s1t0r.1s.h3r3@gmail.com] or submit issues requests [here].
+2. Report any issues or bugs by mail [v1s1t0r.1s.h3r3@gmail.com] or submit issues requests [Here].

 ---